-Persons closely associated 10-A 'person closely associated' is:
+Persons closely associated 12-A 'person closely associated' is:

-- (a) A spouse, or a partner considered to be equivalent to a spouse in accordance with national law: - (b) A dependent child, in accordance with national law; - (c) A relative who (at any time in the period from the start of the financial period in respect of which the engagement is being conducted to the date on which the engagement report is signed) has lived in the same household as the person with whom they are associated for at least one year; - (d) A firm whose managerial responsibilities are discharged by, or which is directly or indirectly controlled by, the firm / person with whom they are associated, or by any
+- (a) A spouse, or a partner considered to be equivalent to a spouse in accordance with national law; - (b) A dependent child, in accordance with national law; - (c) A relative who (at any time in the period from the start of the financial period in respect of which the engagement is being conducted to the date on which the engagement report is signed) has lived in the same household as the person with whom they are associated for at least one year; - (d) A firm whose managerial responsibilities are discharged by, or which is directly or indirectly controlled by, the firm / person with whom they are associated, or by any person mentioned in (a), (b) or (c) or in which the firm or any such person has a beneficial or other substantially equivalent economic interest; - (e) A trust whose managerial responsibilities are discharged by, or which is directly or indirectly controlled by, or which is set up for the benefit of, or whose economic interests are substantially equivalent to, the firm / person with whom they are associated or any person mentioned in (a), (b) or (c).

-This definition covers that required by the EU Audit Directive, and persons identified in paragraphs 5(i)(a) and 5(2)(b)(c) and (d) of paragraph 5 of Schedule 1 of SI 2016/649, 'The Statutory Auditors and Third Country Auditors Regulations 2016'.
-The EU Audit Directive defines a 'person closely associated' as within the meaning in Commission Directive 2004/72/EC.
-However, Regulation 596/2014 on market abuse (market abuse regulation) repeals and replaces, inter alia, Commission Directive 2004/72/EC with effect from 3 July 2016.
+This definition covers persons identified in paragraphs 5(i)(a) and 5(2)(b)(c) and (d) of paragraph 5 of Schedule 1 of SI 2016/649, 'The Statutory Auditors and Third Country Auditors Regulations 2016'.